acliu/21cmStarterKit/README.md

 # Parallel Computing

-An introduction to parallel computing, an a template for parallelizing jobs with the MPI protocol.
+An introduction to parallel computing, and a template for parallelizing jobs with the MPI protocol.

 # Using Gumdrop